Your Ultimate 3 Days in Marrakech Itinerary

 Recommended Tour: Souks Shopping Tours

 La Menara Lamp Shop was one of our favorite stops in the souk.
-Walking inside feels like stepping into a room made entirely of warm light.
 I mean, how can you not love all of these beautiful lamps?

 Afternoon at the Riad

-We built downtime into our 3 days in Marrakech itinerary on purpose.
+We built downtime into our 3 days in Marrakech itinerary in the afternoon.
 The rooftop pool at our riad, Riad Melhoun & Spa, was perfect for soaking up some sun without being in the middle of the medina chaos.
-Non-stop sightseeing and souk shopping can get slightly exhausting, so I definitely feel like we earned some rooftop chill.

 Later, we moved to the shaded courtyard pool to cool off and relax.
-There were some cool spots to chill, read, and play games.
+There were some cool spots to hang out, read, and play games.
 Slowing down mid-afternoon kept us energized for the evening.

 Dinner at DarDar Rooftop